 - 1.1 This specification is applicable for the determination of fuel quality grade for Residential or Commercial Densified Fuel as shown in Table 1. - 1.2 Normative fuel properties included in the specification are fines, bulk density, diameter, length, heating value, chloride, moisture content, pellet durability index and inorganic ash content.
 Determination of these properties is mandatory for determining fuel quality grade.
 Ash fusion is the only informative fuel property.
-Determination of ash fusion is not mandatory for determining fuel quality grade. - 1.3 This specification is for the use of densified fuel producers to establish grade requirements for North American Residential/Commercial densified fuel.
-It is also for the use of pellet fuel appliance manufacturers for the purpose of designing appliances that meet air emission regulations that cite this standard specification and for users of residential/commercial densified fuel in selection of the grade most suitable to their appliance. - 1.4 Commercial users include commercial facilities that utilize densified fuel burning appliances or equipment that have the same fuel requirements as residential appliances.
-Commercial applications should not be confused with industrial applications, which can utilize a much wider array of materials and have vastly different fuel requirements. - 1.5 The values stated in inch-pound units are to be regarded as the standard.
+Determination of ash fusion is not mandatory for determining fuel quality grade. - 1.3 While this standard specification does make reference to bag weights, it is not intended as a means for enforcing weights and measures.
+Nor does it preclude densified fuel producers from selling product in any package size that the producer sees fit.
+Users of this standard specification are encouraged to abide by all applicable regulations governing bag weights in the regions to which the product is sold. - 1.4 This specification is for the use of densified fuel producers to establish grade requirements for North American Residential/Commercial densified fuel.
+It is also for the use of pellet fuel appliance manufacturers for the purpose of designing appliances that meet air emission regulations that cite this standard specification and for users of residential/commercial densified fuel in selection of the grade most suitable to their appliance. - 1.5 Commercial users include commercial facilities that utilize densified fuel burning appliances or equipment that have the same fuel requirements as residential appliances.
+Commercial applications should not be confused with industrial applications, which can utilize a much wider array of materials and have vastly different fuel requirements. - 1.6 The values stated in inch-pound units are to be regarded as the standard.
 Any values given in parentheses are mathematical conversions to the International System of Units (SI units), which are provided for information only and are not considered standard.
-If values are stated in SI units only, they are to be regarded as the standard. - 1.6 This standard specification does not purport to address all of the safety concerns, if any, associated with its use.
+If values are stated in SI units only, they are to be regarded as the standard. - 1.7 When testing for internal Quality Control purposes, densified fuel producers may use alternate test methods as outlined in Section 6.9 of the PFI Residential/Commercial Densified Fuel QA/QC Handbook. - 1.8 This standard specification does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard specification to establish appropriate safety and health practices and to determine the applicability of regulatory limitations prior to use.